Transition to Cloud Picks Up Pace

 Cloud infrastructure is a dependable architecture for video streaming that increases service providers' efficiencies and enables a simple source to screen delivery.
 As live video streaming grows, the cloud will scale in real-time to match the demand.

 Looking for more information about cloud-based solutions for video streaming?
-Check out Harmonic’s VOS360 platform today or contact a Harmonic team member directly with your questions.
+Check out Harmonic’s VOS360 media today or contact a Harmonic team member directly with your questions.